jfraz027/PyCitySchool/README.md

 * % passing reading (the percentage of students who passed reading)
 * % overall passing (the percentage of students who passed math AND reading)

-### Scores by School Size

-Create a table that breaks down school performance based on school size (small, medium, or large).
-### Scores by School Type

-Create a table that breaks down school performance based on type of school (district or charter).
+The final two analysis centered on the Scores by School Size categorizing school size as (small, medium, or large) and a table that breaks down school performance based on type of school (district or charter).